TESL 373 Applied Grammar

 Peer Review Discussions (3)

-Students will post their activities into a discussion.
-They will provide evaluative feedback on two of their peers' activities.
-They will further incorporate peers' feedback on their own activities to make changes to their own activity assignments before submitting these for the instructor's review.
+Discussions are collaborative learning experiences.
+Therefore, the student will post their activities into a discussion.
+The student will provide evaluative feedback on 2 of their peers’ activities.
+They will further incorporate peers’ feedback on their own activities to make changes to their own activity assignments before submitting these for the instructor’s review.

 Structured Input Activity Assignment